Graduate Student Development

 GRS 097: Fundamentals for Teaching Assistants

-In collaboration with the Graduate School, and the College of Liberal Arts (CoLA), and the College of Natural Sciences (CNS), GSD offers a semester-long, zero-credit hour, professional development seminar aimed to support first-time Teaching Assistants (TAs) in their instructional duties.
+In collaboration with the Graduate School, and the College of Liberal Arts (CoLA), the College of Natural Sciences (CNS), and Moody College of Communication (Moody).
+GSD offers a semester-long, zero-credit hour, professional development seminar aimed to support first-time Teaching Assistants (TAs) in their instructional duties.
 In this seminar, TAs will learn strategies for leading effective discussions/labs, be part of a community of TAs interested in brainstorming and troubleshooting with each other, and receive personalized support to become more confident and effective instructors.